LetCompliance

 Why Notice Period matters for landlords

-The RRA 2025 stretched most Section 8 notice periods from 2 months to 4, which is a material cash-flow consideration in arrears-adjacent cases.
+The RRA 2025 stretched the no-fault-style grounds (sale and landlord move-in) to 4 months, which is a material cash-flow consideration when planning a tenancy end.
+Arrears (Ground 8) stays at 4 weeks and anti-social behaviour can be immediate.
 A notice served one day early is invalid and has to be re-served, resetting the clock.
 Diary the expiry date by the same procedure as a Section 21 used to be diarised — to the day, from the day after service.

 Tracked inside LetCompliance